…. and retain credibility derived from your self-imposed title of ‘expert about the history of climate disinformation’?

 Just askin.’
 It’s something congressional investigators and law firms defending energy companies may end up asking about eventually, considering how hard Oreskes is currently trying to be a Friend to the Court in “Exxon Knew”-style global warming lawsuits despite how worthless her amicus brief claims are, and considering how much faith those lawsuits and a particular law firm place in her other “evidence” sourcing from her dubious chapter contribution to Prof Morgan’s “How Well Do ‘Facts’ Travel?” book.

-Coming up in Part 2: How many individual bits within Naomi Oreskes’2008 “You Can Argue with the Facts” 58 minute Powerpoint presentation appear to be pure disinformation?
+There’s more – Part 2: How many individual bits within Naomi Oreskes’2008 “You Can Argue with the Facts” 58 minute Powerpoint presentation appear to be pure disinformation?
 Let me count the ways ….